 What is “default string” and how to deal with it

 If you use the Powershell, Command Prompt, or Windows Terminal method of getting your serial number, you may get “default string” as an answer instead of a serial number.
 This is not as uncommon as you might think, and it happens for a few different reasons.
 We’ll list the two most common reasons below.

 - The manufacturer forgot to add it in.

 - This is common in most DIY PCs since you, the builder, never gave your machine a serial number.

 - There is corruption in the software or hardware that has deleted the serial number.
 This is very uncommon, but it still happens.

 No matter the cause, the issue and the fix is complicated.
 Your machine doesn’t have a serial number programmed into the BIOS.
 Re-adding or changing a serial number is not easy and is better left to professionals.
 We recommend taking your machine to a repair center or contacting the manufacturer to find out what you can do about it.

 For DIYers, you shouldn’t need a serial number at all.
-The individual parts you ordered have their own serial numbers, and those ordering new parts need to know the part model numbers, not the serial numbers, for the purposes of compatibility.
+The individual parts you ordered have their own serial numbers, and those ordering new parts need to know the part model numbers, not the serial numbers, for compatibility.
 For the rare instances where you need a serial number for a Windows installation, use your motherboard’s serial number.
 You can usually find it on the motherboard box.
-We really hope you didn’t toss it.
+We hope you didn’t toss it.
 Your motherboard’s serial number is your custom PC’s serial number.